FrancescoSciab/ATM_Banking_Application/README.md

 1. **Access the Application**:
    - Navigate to your deployed URL or http://localhost:3000
+   - You'll see a clean landing page with the ATM background image
-   - Click "Run Program" button to start the ATM terminal
+   - Click the **"Run Program"** button to launch the terminal interface
+   - The terminal will appear and automatically connect to the Python backend

 2. **Authentication Process**:
    ```